temporalio/documentation/docs-src/concepts/what-is-a-custom-data-converter.md

 id: what-is-a-custom-data-converter
 title: What is a custom Data Converter?
 sidebar_label: Custom Data Converter
-description: A custom Data Converter uses custom logic for payload conversion or payload encryption to customize the default Data Converter.
+description: A custom Data Converter extends the default Data Converter with custom logic for payload conversion or payload encryption.

 tags:
   - term
   - explanation
 ---

-A custom Data Converter uses custom logic for payload conversion or payload encryption to customize the default [Data Converter](/concepts/what-is-a-data-converter).
+A custom Data Converter extends the default [Data Converter](/concepts/what-is-a-data-converter) with custom logic for payload conversion or payload encoding.

 You can create a custom Data Converter to alter formats (for example, using [MessagePack](https://msgpack.org/) instead of JSON) or add compression and encryption.